 You’ll want to check out all the action in the air and on the water on the Columbia River where colorful sails puncture the blue sky daily.
 If you want to eat at a restaurants down by the water, you can’t go wrong at Pfriem’s Tasting Room.

 Across the river in White Salmon there’s a bit of a food revolution underway.
 On your way there you’ll get to cross over the Hood River Bridge, which is always cool and gives you another perspective on the town.
 Try Feast, North Shore Cafe, White Salmon Bakery or, for a brew pub experience, Everybody’s Brewing.

 From Hood River take Highway 35 south through the valley’s famous fruit orchards.
 Plan to stay a night or two at either Nottingham Campground, Camp Creek, Lost Creek, or Alpine.

 Things to do on Mt Hood

 With so much to do and see in the Mt Hood area alone, it’s hard to say how many nights you should stay.
-But as for options, you could: rent a paddle boat at Lost Lake resort and spend a lazy day at this old school resort.
+But as for options, you could rent a paddle boat at Lost Lake resort and spend a lazy day at this old school resort.
 Spend the night too, if you’d like.
 There is great camping at Lost Lake, though it is often reserved well in advance.
 You could hike trails for days.
 Pick up trail maps from any ranger station on your way.

 You could even do some late spring or early summer skiing at Timberline Lodge.
 Don’t feel like skiing in the summer?
 Head to the historic lodge any way to see where the Shining made Jack Nicholson more famous than he already was.
-And Timberline now has a mountain bike park that we hear is not to be missed.
+And Timberline now has a mountain bike park that is not to be missed.
 You can put your bike on the ski lift, get a ride to the top, and barrel down.